 The message has been processed by one of the following commands: ‘delete’, ‘dp’, ‘dt’.
 Messages in this state are ignored by any command, excepting ‘undelete’, which changes their state back to ‘read’.
-Upon quitting the program, deleted messages are permanently removed from the mailbox.
+When closing the mailbox, deleted messages are permanently removed from the mailbox.

 The message has been processed by the

 command.
 When closing the mailbox, such messages are retained in